Our meeting schedule is now found on our EVENTS PAGE

 Aiken Audubon programs are free and open to the public.
 They are held at the Colorado Parks and Wildlife Classroom, 4255 Sinton Rd, Colorado Springs, CO 80907.

 The entrance to the classroom is on the back (east) side of the office and parking is available.
+Coffee, snacks, and socializing begins at 6:30 pm and programs begin at 7 pm.

 Aiken’s weather cancellation policy: Sometimes inclement weather may cause us to cancel an Aiken meeting.
 If this happens, a decision will be made by 1 pm on the meeting date.
 Notification will be placed here our website, on our Facebook page, and sent out through our email notification list.
 In addition, a message will be posted on the CoBirds Listserv, which many Aiken birders subscribe to.
 If there is any doubt, please do not hesitate to contact any Aiken board members via telephone.
 Always, your safety is first so use your own judgement when coming to a meeting.

-Finally, if you would like to present a program at one of our meetings, or have suggestions for a speaker and/or topic, please contact us at [email protected].
+Finally, if you would like to present a program at one of our meetings, or have suggestions for a speaker and/or topic, please contact us at AikenAudubon@gmail.com.

 Save